Arcticcal/logicjs/img/index.md

 # Image Files
-For all image files used by LogicJS or other Discord projects.
+For all image files used in projects.